SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-and-faqs.md

 ### Question

-Does the Sumo Logic backend know when a OpenTelemetry Collector is down ?
-How does that work ?
+Does the Sumo Logic backend know when a OpenTelemetry Collector is down?
+How does that work?

 ### Answer